alpdogancelik/MunchiesOrder/replit.md

 ## Overview

 Munchies is a comprehensive food delivery application designed specifically for Kalkanlı Campus.
 The application provides a seamless ordering experience with restaurant browsing, menu management, cart functionality, order tracking, and payment processing.
-The system is built as a full-stack web application with a mobile-first responsive design.
+The system supports three user types (Students, Restaurant Owners, and Couriers) with role-based access control, custom authentication, live courier tracking, and a modern mobile-first design with the new 3D food logo.

 ## User Preferences